cerafinn/budget-tracker/README.md

 ## Questions

-If you have any questions or issues, feel free to reach out through andaleeb.farooq@gmail.com.
+If you have any questions or issues, feel free to reach out at: andaleeb.farooq@gmail.com.
 You can also find more of my work on Github at [github link](https://github.com/cerafinn)